nguyenngoclongdev/vs-terminal-keeper/README.md

 # Features

--   Generate configuration templates automatically.
+-   Effortlessly generate configuration templates.
--   Automatically activate the last used terminal session when starting up.
+-   Automatically restore your last terminal session on startup.
--   Choose which terminal session to activate.
+-   Easily select which terminal session to activate.
--   Remove unwanted terminal sessions.
+-   Seamlessly remove unwanted terminal sessions.
--   Multiple built-in themes are available for terminal icons and colors.
+-   Explore a variety of built-in themes for terminal icons and colors.
+-   Import commands from files like package.json, pipenv, makefile, grunt, gradle, gulp, ant, and more.
 -   ~~Save the current terminal session~~ (this feature is currently disabled due to limitations in the VSCode API.
 We are unable to detect certain features such as icons, colors, and split terminals.
 We may re-enable this feature if the VSCode API provides full support for these features.)

 ## Using the extension